 • No doubt many of us recognize the inter-generational struggle over politics examined by the Joyners, which makes Anna’s presentation during her dad’s church service all the more moving.

 Mark Bittman plays a losing game of phone tag with New Jersey Governor Chris Christie's office, while Daily Show alum Olivia Munn visits Washington State Governor Jay Inslee to see how the climate change campaigner fared in his challenging first year of office.
 It’s a hard truth that most policymaking, like sausages, isn’t pleasant to watch get done.
 That certainly holds true at the state level, but that’s exactly where much environmental policy is getting made these days.

 • Mark Bittman’s car ride with Union Beach, NJ town engineer Bobby Burlew in the immediate aftermath of Sandy.
-It’s hard for Burlew – or many of us watching, I daresay – to forego empathy seeing just what that mess looked like up close.
+It’s hard for Burlew – and many of us watching, I daresay – to forego empathy seeing what the mess looked like up close.